Yankees vs. Red Sox Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Gerrit Cole (7-0) for his 14th start of the season.
+- The Yankees will hand the ball to Domingo German (3-3) for his 12th start of the season.

-- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.
+- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Cole will look to finish five or more innings for the 14th start in a row.
+- German has two starts in a row of five innings or more.

-- In 13 appearances this season, he has finished four without allowing an earned run.
+- He has finished one appearance without allowing an earned run in 11 chances this season.

 |Opponent